Summary

 About epilepsy and exercise

-Epilepsy is a common condition of the brain in which a person tends to have recurrent unprovoked seizures.
-People with epilepsy and their families are often concerned about exercise triggering seizures, which frequently results in overprotection and needless activity restrictions.
+Epilepsy is a common condition of the brain in which a person has a tendency to have recurrent unprovoked seizures.
+People with epilepsy and their families are often concerned about exercise triggering seizures, which can result in overprotection and needless activity restrictions.

 Exercise and epilepsy

 Exercise is good for everyone, but it also has important benefits for people with epilepsy.
 Occasionally seizures can be triggered by physical exercise, but this is rare.
-In general, physical activity doesn’t worsen epilepsy and in many cases, it may even improve seizure control through improved overall health.
+In general, physical exercise doesn’t worsen epilepsy or cause seizures.
+It can offer positive physiological and psychological changes which may improve seizure control through improved overall health and wellbeing.

-Special care or caution is needed with sports involving heights such as some types of gymnastics (for example, parallel bars and uneven bars) or horse riding.
+Special care or caution is needed with sports involving heights, such as some types of gymnastics (parallel bars and uneven bars) or horse riding.
+Someone with epilepsy should never swim alone.

 Sports that involve extreme risk if a seizure should happen, such as hang-gliding, scuba-diving, downhill skiing, free climbing and car or motorbike racing are not recommended.